 Keywords

-ALTC
+ALTC, ANAT

 Introduction

 The alternate IP connectivity capability results from transitioning scenarios in evolving IP version 4 networks towards IP version 6.
 The reality of IPv4-IPv6 coexistence introduces heterogeneous scenarios with combinations of IPv4 and IPv6 nodes, some of which are capable of supporting both IPv4 and IPv6 dual-stack (DS) and some of which are capable of supporting only IPv4 or only IPv6.
 In this context, H.248 entities could be involved in alternate IP connectivity scenarios, at least when the H.248 media gateway support dual-stack (DS) capable IP interfaces.